Grtzc/grtzc-aws-lambda-ensure-timezones/README.md

 This project is an AWS lambda function that will be executed daily, and checks if a new version of timezones has been released or not.

-If a new version has been released, downloads and parses it and will replace current timezones in DynamoDB
+It downloads and parses it and will replace current timezones in DynamoDB